Quick Facts About 360-Degree Cameras

 Valuable Features of a 360-Degree Camera System

-Although we don’t hear nearly as much about it as we used to, carmakers are still working toward self-driving cars.
-To achieve that goal, a car must know what surrounds it and its place within those surroundings.
+Although we hear less than we used to, carmakers are still working toward self-driving cars.
+To achieve that goal, a car must be aware of what surrounds it and its place within those surroundings.
 There is more than one method to accomplish this goal.
 However, the most common approach is through several cameras located around the exterior of a vehicle.
 The 360-degree camera is a happy by-product.
-Moreover, it is an advanced safety technology with several benefits, not the least of which is reversing into or out of tight parking situations.
+Moreover, it is an advanced safety technology with several benefits, not the least of which is safely reversing into or out of tight parking situations.
 What are some of the features that make this technology so valuable?

 - Top-down image: In other words, it’s a bird’s-eye view of your vehicle and several feet in every direction around it.